Is it Just Overeating or Binge Eating Disorder?

 What is Intuitive Eating?

 Intuitive eating is an innovative approach to nutrition that emphasizes the importance of listening to one’s body rather than adhering to restrictive diets.
 This concept encourages individuals to trust their innate ability to discern hunger and fullness.
+To learn more about the principles which underpin intuitive eating, click here to download the free eBook titled Intuitive Eating: A New Approach to Eating Well'.

 The Benefits